-Our Compensation Committee consists of Ms. Lowrie (Chairman), Mr. Mercer and Mr. Murin.
-None of the members of the Compensation Committee are or have been an employee or officer of our company, our Manager or Freedom Mortgage.
-None of our executive officers currently serves, or during the past fiscal year has served, as a member of the board of directors or compensation committee of another entity that has one or more executive officers serving on our Board or Compensation Committee.
+None of the members of our Compensation Committee are or have been an employee or officer of our company, our Manager or Freedom Mortgage.
+None of our executive officers currently serves, or during the past fiscal year has served, as a member of the board of directors or compensation committee of another entity that has one or more executive officers serving on our Board or Compensation Committee, and none of such members has any relationship requiring disclosure by our company under Item 404 of Regulation S-K under the Exchange Act.